psuong/github-portfolio/content/blog/low-level-apis.md

   - apis
 ---

-So I preferrably enjoy working with low level APIs instead of high level APIs.
+So I preferably enjoy working with low level APIs instead of high level APIs.
 The main reason behind that is the amount of control I have as a developer, especially on creating the functionality I need.
 So if there is an alternative API which provides a lower level solution than a high level API which does exactly what I need...